Are these awards open for international applicants?

 The term “contemplative practice” is meant in a broad sense to include a wide range of diverse phenomena such as meditation, yoga, contemplative prayer, prostration, tai chi, etc.

-Can I submit two applications for different aspects of the same project?
+Can I submit two applications for different projects, or different aspects of the same project?

-We do not accept two separate grant proposals for the same project.
+We do not accept two separate grant proposals from the same applicant, or from different applicants for two aspects of the same project.

 I’m currently a research assistant.
 Do I need to be enrolled in graduate school to be eligible?

 In general, yes.
 Mind and Life’s Award programs were established to support investigators who would be able to use the funds to generate research that would then fairly quickly motivate grant proposals by the investigator to larger funding agencies (which require postdoc or faculty positions).
 You may, however, consider applying once you have notice of admission to a graduate program, even though you have not yet matriculated at the time of application.

 Can I submit a proposal if I’m a current awardee?

 While it is possible to be funded more than once through a given grants program, applicants must not be currently funded through any MLI mechanism.
 For example, if you have been granted a Varela Award in the past, you must submit a final report and reconcile the budget for that grant before applying for another Varela Award, or a 1440 award.

 Research costs can include participant payment, fMRI scans, equipment costs, etc. When funds are used to pay outside individuals (not project PIs or collaborators), they could cover such costs as consultants for statistical analysis; meditation teachers; dedicated lab support, such as a research assistants; or services, including participant scheduling, data entry, transcription, etc. Please clearly explain all such costs in the budget.
 Grant funds may not be used for salaries or remuneration for the PI(s) or project collaborators.